onnx/onnx/docs/Operators.md

 ### <a name="ReduceL1"></a><a name="reducel1">**ReduceL1**</a>

-  Computes the L1 norm of the input tensor's elements along the provided axes.
-The resulting tensor has the same rank as the input if `keepdims` equals 1.
-If `keepdims` equals 0, then the resulting tensor has the reduced dimension pruned.
-Input tensors of rank zero are valid.
+  Computes the L1 norm of the input tensor's element along the provided axes.
+The resulting tensor has the same rank as the input if keepdims equals 1.
+If keepdims equals 0, then the resulting tensor has the reduced dimension pruned.

-  The above behavior is similar to numpy, with the exception that numpy defaults `keepdims` to `False` instead of `True`.
+  The above behavior is similar to numpy, with the exception that numpy defaults keepdims to False instead of True.

 #### Version